Growth rates of Coxeter groups and Perron numbers: Introduction

-The paper is organised as follows: in Section \ref{automata:construction} we describe the deterministic finite-state automata recognising the languages $\mathrm{ShortLex}$ and $\mathrm{Geo}$ (their construction is first given in the paper by Brink and Howlett \cite{BH}), and show some of their properties, essential for the subsequent proofs, in Section \ref{automata:properties}.
+The paper is organised as follows: in Section \ref{automata:construction} we describe the deterministic finite-state automata accepting the languages $\mathsf{ShortLex}$ and $\mathsf{Geo}$ (their construction is first given in \cite{BH} the paper by Brink and Howlett), and show some of their properties, essential for the subsequent proofs, in Section \ref{automata:properties}.
 Then, in Section \ref{proofs}, we prove Theorems \ref{thm:Perron} and \ref{thm:geodesic}.
 Finally, a few geometric applications are given in Section~\ref{sec:geom}.

-{ The authors gratefully acknowledge the support that they received from the Swiss National Science Foundation, project no.~PP00P2-170560 (for A.K.), and the Russian Foundation for Basic Research, projects no.~18-01-00822 and no.~18-51-05006 (for A.T.).
-They would like to thank Alexander A. Gaifullin, Ruth Kellerhals and Tatyana Smirnova-Nagnibeda for stimulating discussions.}
+{ A.K. was partially supported by the Swiss National Science Foundation (project no.~PP00P2-170560) and the Russian Federation Government (grant no. 075-15-2019-1926).
+A.T. was partially supported by the Russian Foundation for Basic Research, projects no.~18-01-00822 and no.~18-51-05006.
+The authors would like to thank Alexander A. Gaifullin, Ruth Kellerhals and Tatiana Smirnova-Nagnibeda for stimulating discussions.
+Also, A.T. would like to thank the University of Neuch\^{a}tel for hospitality during his visit in January 2020.
+The authors are grateful to the anonymous referees for their remarks and suggestions that helped improving this paper.}